Injured Crossing The Street?

 Popular among students, tourists and residents looking to shop Harvard Square or take the Red Line to Central for dinner on Mass.
 Avenue, Cambridge is one of the busiest areas in the Boston metropolitan area.
 If you live in, work in, or visit Cambridge, you'll likely notice many people on foot.
 In fact, of communities with more than 100,000 residents in the United States, Cambridge has the highest percentage of commuters who walk to work.
 But despite efforts to put the needs of pedestrians before motorists, pedestrian accidents still happen far too often.
 They frequently involve pedestrians crossing the street on a crosswalk or cyclists traveling inside bicycle lanes.

-With Boston College less than one mile away and the C and D branches of the Green Line providing access to the city, Brookline's population of nearly 60,000 people have no shortage of public transportation options.
-But pedestrian accidents can - and do - happen in Brookline, from Coolidge Corner to the countless "T" stops along Beacon Street.
+With Boston College less than one mile away and the C and D branches of the Green Line providing access to Boston, Brookline’s population of more than 63,000 people have no shortage of public transportation options.
+Unfortunately, pedestrian accidents can – and do – happen in Brookline, from Coolidge Corner to the countless “T” stops along Beacon Street.
+When these accidents occur, injured pedestrians need to act fast.
+That’s where our law firm can help – whether it’s obtaining a copy of your accident report from the Brookline Police Department or filing a pedestrian accident lawsuit on your behalf in Norfolk County Superior Court.
+You can count on us.

 The city of Quincy can be especially dangerous for pedestrians and bicyclists along Hancock Street, where the Red Line and bus routes such as Greenbush and the Kingston/Plymouth Line converge with heavy pedestrian traffic across the street at Quincy College.
-With a population of more than 92,000 people, Quincy is one of Massachusetts' 10 largest cities.
-It's no surprise that a highly populated area would see a fair number of accidents involving pedestrians and bicyclists.
+With a population of more than 100,000 people, Quincy is one of Massachusetts’ 10 largest cities.
+It’s no surprise that this highly populated area in Norfolk County would see a fair number of accidents involving pedestrians and bicyclists.
+And when they happen, injured Quincy pedestrians need a lawyer who can fight for them and stand up for their rights.